DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-PAYABLE/Self-billing-invoicing.md

 The following fields on the **Invoice and delivery** FastTab applies to the functionality:
 - Assign the applicable **Self billing invoice group** setup in previous section to all applicable Vendor(s) in field **Self billing invoicing**
 - Where applicable assign a **Number sequence group** to all applicable Vendor(s)

+## Periodic task

+Where the Self billing invoice group's **Create invoice with product receipt** is set to _No_, it is required to create a batch recurrence for the group using the following periodic task: <br>
+**Accounts payable > Periodic tasks > Create self billing invoices**

 ### Processing
 Processing is discussed in detail at [Self billing invoicing processing](../../Processing/Accounts-Payable/Self-billing-invoicing.md).